just-the-docs/just-the-docs/operations/OPERATIONS.md

 ## Guidelines at Countable

-This operatiosn manual is divided into different types of guidelines, depending on their "strictness".
+This operations manual is divided into different types of guidelines, depending on their "strictness".

 Unmarked text is simply informational.
 It's meant to help you and not to constraint your behaviour.